pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/introduction.md

 draft: false
 ---

 _The Ten Thousand Worlds is a (work-in-progress) futuristic science fantasy setting.
-If you want to get a feel for life in the 10K, think Firefly, a bit of Guardians of the Galaxy, some Doctor Who and Farscape and a fair bit of The Expanse._
+If you want to get a feel for life in the Worlds, think Firefly, a bit of Guardians of the Galaxy, some Doctor Who and Farscape and a fair bit of The Expanse._

 ## Introduction